 Are you painfully obsessed with KOMs and segment times?
 Bedevilled by ‘uh-oh’ notifications?
 Or is it all just healthy, competitive fun?
 We speak to some self-confessed Strava fanatics

 In the last few years as Strava has increasingly dominated cyclists’ data capture — as well as many of our conversations — our dependence on the platform has become a source of amusement mixed with mild concern.

 “If it’s not on Strava,” riders quip, “it didn’t happen.”
-When the site suffered a short outage at the end of February, social media went wild with panicked cyclists unable to upload their rides and pore over their KOMs and virtual trophies.
+When the site suffered a short outage last year, social media went wild with panicked cyclists unable to upload their rides and pore over their KOMs/QOMs, and virtual trophies.
 Though this intense devotion to Strava may seem harmless and often funny, is the site becoming a source of real pain as well as pride?

 Ben Dowman (pictured above) is a psychologist, performance coach and neuro-linguistic programming (NLP) specialist.
 He is also a self-confessed Strava addict.

 “As with any addiction, the realisation that you have a problem is a slow trickle — it crept up on me,” he says.
 “One day I looked at all the small things I had been doing, such as the day my housemate came home to find me naked in the kitchen because I’d started uploading while getting changed.
 There I was, waiting for it to complete, desperate to see my segments, with nothing on.